 After so many years travelling and living around the world, I always think about "travel" as a philosophy of life and one of the greatest benefits that such an experience can give you are plentiful: for instance, as a westerner, I have always wished to get to know who are the others, the ones that are different from us and, one way, to try to get over this barrier was to try to get closer to them, to follow their customs, to change myself and become a bit more like them.
 In this way, I got to appreciate them much more, understanding them, sharing beautiful experiences with them, learning their habits, culture and history.
 Surpassing this barrier makes you feel more concerned about the issues that certain people have in their own country and not being racist toward them.

 I spent most of my time in Asia and, I think, this is like my home, now.
 It does not take a long time to fall in love with Asia, attracted by its diversity and by their welcoming people.
-Being there, I lived memorable and fundamental experiences, where everything is simplier, essential and being nice, kind, helping each other has got a great meaning, it is hard to explain it by words but, coming from a westerner country, I lived again experiences that reminded me of when I was a child and, in this sense, Asia was a tremendous experience for me.
+Being there, I lived memorable and fundamental experiences, where everything is simplier, essential and being nice, kind, helping each other has still got a profound meaning, it is hard to explain it by words but, coming from a westerner country, I lived again experiences that reminded me of when I was a child and, in this sense, Asia was a tremendous experience for me.